Swing Life Away: Recording and composition

 The music and lyrics for "Swing Life Away" were written by Rise Against's lead vocalist Tim McIlrath and his roommate Neil Hennessy.
 It was originally recorded in 2003, shortly after the recording sessions concluded for Rise Against's second album Revolutions per Minute.
 When producer Bill Stevenson heard the song, he asked McIlrath to put it on the album.
-Although the band members enjoyed the song, as they questioned how an acoustic ballad could fit in an album characterized by its hardcore sound.
+Although the band members enjoyed the song, they questioned how an acoustic ballad could fit in an album characterized by its hardcore sound.
 Ultimately, the song was shelved.
-A year later, Fearless Records approached Rise Against about contributing to the Punk Goes Acoustic compilation album, and the band felt that "Swing Life Away would be an appropriate song for the album.
+A year later, Fearless Records approached Rise Against about contributing to the Punk Goes Acoustic compilation album, and the band felt that "Swing Life" Away would be an appropriate song for the album.

 The Punk Goes Acoustic version of "Swing Life Away" attracted little attention from fans, and McIlrath believed that the song had "died out".
-When Rise Against signed with Dreamworks Records in late 2003, a Dreamworks executive told the band that they should rerecord the song for their upcoming album, Siren Song of the Counter Culture, to which the band agreed to.
+When Rise Against signed with DreamWorks Records in late 2003, a Dreamworks executive told the band that they should rerecord the song for their upcoming album, Siren Song of the Counter Culture, to which the band agreed to.
 When brought to producer Garth Richardson, he felt that the song was incomplete, commenting: "It's just too short.
 It's almost like a jingle and it needs another part."
 McIlrath decided to elaborate on the song, and used one of Sheryl Crow's guitars he found in the studio to add an instrumental bridge.
 This version of the song was included in Siren Song of the Counter Culture.

 "Swing Life Away" is composed entirely of acoustic strumming, and its relatively positive sound plays in stark contrast to Rise Against's hardcore oeuvre.
 According to the song's sheet music, the composition is written in the time signature of 6/8 swing, with a moderate tempo of 52 beats per minute.
 It follows verse-chorus form, and is composed in the key G♭ major, with a melody that spans a tonal range of D♭4 to E♭5.
 Ultimate Guitar Archive noted that the song uses a more "sharp guitar sound" as opposed to normal acoustics, which complements the band's punk roots.
 "Swing Life Away" contains simple lyrics that are about daily life and the working class.